 Likely intentionally trying to be shocking, Ravi likened Muslims to pigs, a reviled animal in Islam.
-He cited the shortening of the Tamil verb 'to be' irukkudu to iikkidu-common in southern Muslim varieties-as an emblematic representation of Muslim Tamil speech.
-He argued that no matter how much you teach Muslims to speak "normalized" Tamil, they will immediately return to their own language, which he likens to the filth in which a pig rolls.
+He cited the shortening of the Tamil verb "to be" iruk-kudu to "iikkidu" - common in southern Muslim varieties - as an emblematic representation of Muslim Tamil speech.
+He argued that no matter how much you teach Muslims to speak "normalized" Tamil, they will immediately return to their own language, which he likened to the filth in which a pig rolls.
 Ravi thus treated Muslim Tamil as an inalienable part of the Muslim self.

-5.2 Muslims' sociolinguistic orientations
+Muslims' sociolinguistic orientations

 Girls' College Muslim teachers responded to critiques of their speech by explaining how their sociolinguistic tendencies differed from that of Tamils.
 They sometimes invoked diglossic models to describe their speech.
-Nabiha was a Tamil-medium Muslim Geography teacher who lived in Kandy and held a B.A. from Peradeniya University.
-She had middle class status as a result of her husband's job in Saudi Arabia.
+Nabiha was a Tamil-medium Muslim geography teacher who lived in Kandy and held a bachelor of arts degree from the University of Peradeniya.
+She had middle-class status as a result of her husband's job in Saudi Arabia.
 Her signature look was to wear a sari with one of the Calvin Klein hijabs her husband had given her.
 One day I went to the school canteen with Nabiha, Geetha, and Ravi.
-When Ravi started making fun of a new Muslim teacher's speech, Nabiha and Geetha responded that not all Muslims speak like that, Later, Nabiha observed that Muslims use different language at home and at school.
-She then added, "unmaiyaana tamizh kadaiccaa engada aakkal sirippaanga. vedding hovusukku ella(m) pooy appadi peesunaa(l) sirippaanga" [If we speak real Tamil our people will laugh.
-If (you) go to a wedding house and speak like that they will laugh].
-She clarified that her family members would laugh at her "real" Tamil because they would think she was speaking that way to be uppity (Davis 2012).
+When Ravi started making fun of a new Muslim teacher's speech, Nabiha and Geetha responded that not all Muslims speak like that.
+Later, Nabiha observed that Muslims use different language at home and at school.
+She then added:

+Nabiha: uNmaiyaana tamizh kadachchaa engaDa aakkal If we speak real Tamil our people will laugh. sirippaanga.
+0 veDDing hovus-ukku ella(m) pooy appaDi peesunaa sirippaanga.
+If [you] go to a wedding house (a place where a wedding is held) and all and speak like that they will laugh. avanga ninaikkiRadu naanga veeNunu peesuRoonu(m) They will think that we are speaking that way purposefully like that.

-In essence, Nabiha diglossically argued that "real" Tamil is appropriate in school, while Muslim Tamil varieties are suitable only at home.
-Implicit in this was the observation that Muslims have the ability to code-switch.
-Nabiha's comments also spoke to the solidarity value of Muslim Tamil in the home, as a counter legitimate language (Davis 2012).
-A few days later, Nabiha invited me to her home.
-When I brought up the previous interaction, she used the concept of mother tongue to describe her speech.
-Her Tamil is "broken", she admitted, but that did not matter much to her since Arabic is her mother tongue.
+In essence, Nabiha diglossically argued that uNmaiyaana "real" Tamil is appropriate in school, while Muslim Tamil varieties are suitable only at home.
+Implicit in this is the observation that Muslims have the ability to code-switch.
+Nabiha's comments also spoke to the solidarity value of Muslim Tamil in the home, as a counter legitimate language (Woolard 1985).
+A few days later, Nabiha invited me to join her for tea at her younger sister's home, where her mother also lived.
+When I brought up the previous interaction (the other family members were in back), she used the concept of mother tongue to describe her speech.
+Her Tamil is "broken," she admitted in a mix of Tamil and English, but that did not matter much to her since Arabic is her mother tongue.
 She added that she tried to speak "real" Tamil at school so the students would not laugh at her.
+By using the term "broken," she was likely referring to the lexical and grammatical features characteristic of Muslim Tamil.
+While Nabiha had made it clear on many occasions that Tamil was her home language, in this interaction she emphasized Arabic as her mother tongue as a way to justify her use of a Tamil that is not deemed correct or appropriate in Tamil-medium educational settings (Davis 2012, 2020a).